 In Call Pocket, obvious balls and pockets do not have to be indicated.
 It is the opponent's right to ask which ball and pocket if he is unsure of the shot.
-Banks and combinations are not considered obvious and both the object ball and the pocket must be called or it is a loss of turn.
+Banks and combinations are not considered obvious and both the object ball and the pocket must be called or it is loss of turn.
 When calling the shot, it is NEVER necessary to indicate details such as the number of cushions, banks, kisses, caroms, etc. Any balls pocketed on a foul remain pocketed, regardless of whether they belong to the shooter or the opponent.

 The opening break is not a "called pocket."
-Any player performing a break shot in 8-Ball may continue to shoot his next shot so long as he has legally pocketed any object ball on the break.
+Any team performing a break shot in Scotch Doubles 8-Ball may continue to shoot their next shot so long as they legally pocketed any object ball on the break and they alternate turns.

-When a player has pocketed all of the balls in his group, he then shoots at the 8-ball.
+When a team has pocketed all of the balls in their group, they then shoot at the 8-ball.